Penguin Random House Review: Is it Legit?

 10. “The Girl with the Dragon Tattoo” trilogy by Stieg Larsson

-These books have all become iconic in their own right, shaping literature and culture in significant ways, and have helped cement Penguin Random House's place as one of the most influential publishing companies in the world.
+These books have all become iconic in their own right – some going on to become some of the most controversial books of their time – shaping literature and culture in significant ways.
+This has helped cement Penguin Random House’s place as one of the most influential publishing companies in the world.

 Who Would Benefit From Publishing with Penguin Random House?